 - The Diocesan Manager – Mr Edwin Boyce

 - The Vice Chancellor – Mr Alex Summerlee

 - Standing Committee Appointee – Ven.
 Indrea Alexander

 - A Diocesan Profile is created.
 This profile tells any prospective candidate about the Diocese, who we are, how we worship, how many clergy and laity we have, what’s important to us and what we are trying to achieve here in the Diocese.
-Consultation meetings around the Diocese have been held and all information is now with the Diocesan Manager.
-The Diocesan Manager has collated the comments and used it to inform the Diocesan Profile.
-The draft Profile is approved by Standing Committee.
+Consultation meetings around the Diocese were held and the information went into the profile, which is now available.

-4. The call for proposed candidates for Bishop of Christchurch will open on Friday 8 June and close Friday 29 June 2018.
-Information about the candidates will be given to members of the EC prior to it convening.
-The profile and proposal pack will be available here on the website from Friday 8 June.
+- The call for proposed candidates for Bishop of Christchurch opened on Friday 8 June and closed Friday 29 June 2018.
+The profile and proposal pack were available here on the website from Friday 8 June.

 If you have any questions about this process please ask your parish leaders or email the Diocesan Manager, Edwin Boyce, on firstname.lastname@example.org.

 Information about how the Diocese will run, while we are in this interim stage, prior to a new Bishop being appointed, has been outlined in Archbishop Philip Richardson’s letter to the Diocese.